-Then, it’s necessary to choose test conditions, depending on what’s going to be tested, what are the specifications of a tested element, what is its structure and how it must behave.
+Then, it’s necessary to choose test conditions, depending on what’s going to be tested, what are the specifications of a tested element, what is its structure, and how it must behave.
 Then, on the basis of this information and data that is needed to begin the testing process, the team designs test cases.
-A test case is a scenario, a set of conditions that are applied to a unit or a system to see if it satisfies requirements for them: in other words, if they work as they suppose to.
+A test case is a scenario, a set of conditions that are applied to a unit or a system to see if it satisfies requirements for them: in other words if they work as they suppose to.

 Now, along with dynamic testing, which types, levels, and methods we’ve briefly described above, there’s static testing.
 The first one covers QA responsibilities that occur when some parts of the product already exist, to test them "in motion".
 The second one corresponds with pre-release reviews of a source code and team reviews, it also called verification testing.
 It’s the least expensive and least deep type of testing.

 Implementation and execution.
 During that stage, QA specialists implement and prioritize test cases and put the results of testing in the documentation, along with fixes and requirements for new test cases, updates, etc. There are manual and automated testing, which fit into different types of scenarios.
-For instance, automated tests are perfect for performance and load testing, but areas of testing that requires one- or two times checks or Human Intelligence and Capacity to Understand Others (and by others we as usually mean customers), manual testing is required.
+For instance, automated tests are perfect for performance and load testing, but in areas of testing that need one- or two times checks or Human Intelligence and Capacity to Understand Others (and by others we as usually mean customers), manual testing is required.

 The importance of quality assurance is often overlooked due to lack of resources or due to misconceptions about what QA is.
-We hope, this article shed some light on it.
+We hope, this article sheds some light on it.
 Businesses lose billions of dollars due to mistakes in their software.
 Quality always requires resources, both time and talent, but it worths a shot: without testing, there will be no profitable product.